 Home » Paula Daniels, 19: Last Seen At Home In Los Angeles In 1981

-This is a case that was brought to me by a woman named Monique who asked if I could write about her mother, Paula Daniels.
-When searching for information about this case, there weren’t any news reports about Paula going missing, however, there were a handful of agencies that shared similar information regarding the 19-year-old’s disappearance.
+This case was brought to me by a woman named Monique, who asked if I could write about her mother, Paula Daniels.
+When searching for information about this case, there weren’t any news reports about Paula going missing.
+However, there were a handful of agencies that shared similar information regarding the 19-year-old’s disappearance.

 “There was no history of drug use,” Monique said.
 “She was reported missing from our home while my aunt, cousin, and I was present.
 This took place while we were sleeping.”
 She was just two years old.